 Killington Ski Area / Killington Mountain Resort

 More people ski Killington than any other ski area in Vermont.
-For big action and varied terrain for all abilities, choose Killington.
-There is also an excellent selection of Killington lodging available, choose from our listing of Killington area inns, resorts, lodges, hotels, home and slopeside condo and vacation home rentals.
+Killington Resort offers big action and varied terrain for all skier abilities.
+There is also an excellent selection of Killington lodging available, choose from our listing of Killington area inns, resorts, lodges, hotels, home, and slopeside condo and vacation home rentals.

 Getting There: Killington is 11 miles east of Rutland and 19 miles west of Woodstock, Vermont.
 The resort is 250 miles from New York City and 300 km (190 miles) from Montreal.

 From Boston, take I-93 north to I-89 north to U.S. 4 west to Killington.
 The 160-mile drive takes 3 hours.

 From Montreal, take Highway 10 east to Highway 35 south.
 Exit at Route 133 south and follow to Interstate 89 south.
 Exit Interstate 89 at Exit 3 in Bethel, VT and follow VT 107 and VT 100 south to Killington.
 The 190 mile (300 km) drive takes 3.5 hours.